About BEAM

 jaronJaron Lanier is probably best known for his work in Virtual Reality.
 He coined the term ‘Virtual Reality’ and in the early 1980s founded VPL Research, the first company to sell VR products.
 While at VPL, he co-developed the first implementations of virtual reality applications in surgical simulation, vehicle interior prototyping, virtual sets for television production, and assorted other areas.
 He led the team that developed the first widely used software platform architecture for immersive virtual reality applications.
 As a musician, Lanier has been active in the world of new "classical" music since the late seventies.
 He is a pianist and a specialist in unusual musical instruments, especially the wind and string instruments of Asia.
 He maintains one of the largest and most varied collections of actively played instruments in the world.
 Lanier has performed with artists as diverse as Philip Glass, Ornette Coleman, George Clinton, Vernon Reid, Terry Riley, Duncan Sheik, Pauline Oliveros, and Stanley Jordan.
 Current recording projects include his "acoustic techno" duet with Sean Lennon and an album of duets with flautist Robert Dick.

-maxMax V. Mathews directed the Acoustical and Behavioral Research Center at Bell Laboratories from 1962 to 1985.
+maxMax V. Mathews In Memoriam directed the Acoustical and Behavioral Research Center at Bell Laboratories from 1962 to 1985.
 This laboratory carried out research in speech communication, visual communication, human memory and learning, programmed instruction, analysis of subjective opinions, physical acoustics, and industrial robotics.
 Mr. Mathews' personal research is concerned with sound and music synthesis with digital computers and with the application of computers to areas in which man-machine interactions are critical.
 He developed a program (Music V) for the direct digital synthesis of sounds and a program (Groove) for the computer control of a sound synthesizer.
 Music V and its successors are now widely used in the United States and Europe.
 His past research included development of computer methods for speech processing, studies of human speech production, studies of auditory masking, and the invention of techniques for computer drawing of typography.
 He is currently investigating the effect of resonances on sound quality.
 He was Scientific Advisor to the Institut de Recherche et Coordination Acoustique/Musique (IRCAM), Paris, and is currently Professor of Music (Research) at Stanford University.
 He holds a Silver Medal in Musical Acoustics from the Acoustical Society of America, and the Chevalier dan l'order des Arts et Lettres, Republique Francaise.
 Max plays violin.

 johnJohn Katovich has been in-house and external counsel to companies for the last 20 years.
 He became General Counsel for the Pacific Exchange in the mid '80s after several years as both a trader and regulator.
 John was also the in-house General Counsel for two software-trading companies, OptiMark Technologies and ePIT Systems.
 John currently provides general, licensing and regulatory counsel to several technology, software and trading companies in the Bay Area.
 He graduated from the University of Illinois in 1976, and Southern Illinois Law School in 1979.
 He is licensed to practice in both California and Illinois.
 He plays Saxophone.